cartel-sh/bits/core/database/README.md

-Kuhaku uses Drizzle for database operations.
+Cartel uses Drizzle for database operations.
 The database schema is defined in TypeScript, providing type-safe access to the database.

 ## Setup